MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing.md

 * You get row mode plans that use columnstore indexes.
 * You get batch mode plans that use only rowstore indexes.

-In most cases, you get the best results when you use the two features together.
+You usually get the best results when you use the two features together.
 Until now, SQL's query optimizer considered batch mode processing only for queries that involve at least one table with a columnstore index.

-For some applications, columnstore indexes aren't a viable option.
-The application uses some other feature that isn't supported with columnstore indexes.
+Columnstore indexes aren't a good option for some applications.
+An application might use some other feature that isn't supported with columnstore indexes.
 For example, triggers aren't supported on tables with clustered columnstore indexes.
 In-place modifications aren't compatible with columnstore compression.
 More importantly, columnstore indexes add overhead for **DELETE** and **UPDATE** statements.

 For some hybrid transactional-analytical workloads, the overhead on a workload's transactional aspects outweighs the benefits of columnstore indexes.
-Such scenarios can improve CPU utilization from batch mode processing alone.
-That's why the batch mode on rowstore feature considers batch mode for all queries, regardless of the indexes involved.
+Such scenarios can improve CPU use from batch mode processing alone.
+That's why the batch mode on rowstore feature considers batch mode for all queries, no matter which indexes are involved.

 ### Workloads that might benefit from batch mode on rowstore